nxrighthere/ENet-CSharp/README.md

 `Peer.ID` returns a peer ID.

-`Peer.Address` returns a address associated with the peer.
+`Peer.Address` returns an address associated with the peer.

 `Peer.State` returns a peer state described in the `PeerState` enumeration.